-Other music based work ranges from musicals to classical concerts including From the Hart (New End Theatre, Hampstead), the world premier of Gorb and Kaye’s Anya17(Liverpool Philharmonic/Ten Festival), and with Halle Orchestra, the award nominated staging of Seven Deadly Sins and the children’s opera Brundibar at the opening of Imperial War Museum North. she also directed the first British staging of the Shostakovich opera The Silly Little Mouse and with Manchester Camerata the world premiere of Aesop's Fables for the opening of The Bridgewater Hall.
+Other music based work includes: Errollyn Waller's Look No Hands, Il Campanello (Buxton Festival), the musical From the Hart (New End Theatre, Hampstead), the world premiere of Gorb and Kaye’s opera Anya17(Liverpool Philharmonic/Ten Festival), and with Halle Orchestra, the award nominated staging of Seven Deadly Sins, the children’s opera Brundibar at the opening of Imperial War Museum North and the first British staging of the Shostakovich opera The Silly Little Mouse.
+With Manchester Camerata the world premiere of Aesop's Fables for the opening of The Bridgewater Hall.

 As an independent producer and director, she has created major special international events in collaboration with city councils and broadcast TV including the world wide broadcast of The Millennium Bug (BBC) and the acclaimed music theatre a capella Romeo & Juliet – Thando & Ruvhengo created in Zimbabwe as a cultural collaboration and award winning documentary for the Commonwealth Games (Manchester).

 Feelgood with its diverse repertoire tours nationally, West End and internationally specialising in innovative new commissions and classics at site-specific and traditional venues in the UK, Africa and Europe.
 Caroline is passionate about international cross cultural and multi-disciplinary relationships particularly stimulating explorations of vocal a capella, opera, harmony, drumming and language.